ray-project/ray/doc/source/raysgd/v2/user_guide.rst

 distributed deep learning.
 At the moment, RaySGD allows you to perform training with:

-* **Pytorch:** RaySGD initializes your distributed process group, allowing you to run your `DataDistributedParallel` training script.
+* **Pytorch:** RaySGD initializes your distributed process group, allowing you to run your `DistributedDataParallel` training script.
 * **Tensorflow:**  RaySGD configures `TF_CONFIG` for you, allowing you to run your `MultiWorkerMirroredStrategy` training script.
 * **Horovod:** RaySGD configures the Horovod environment and Rendezvous server for you, allowing you to run your `DistributedOptimizer` training script.